nfdi4plants/ARC-specification/ARC specification.md

 Tree objects (resp. directories) and blobs (i.e., files) of all branch heads in the repository MUST adhere to the [ARC schema](#arc-structure-and-contents-schema).
 ARCs allow all typical Git operations (e.g. clone, branch) etc.

 All representation suitable for Git-LFS repositories are also a valid representations of ARCs.
 This includes both bare repositories (without a checked out working copy) and non-bare repositories (i.e. a `.git` directory with one or more attached working copies).
 In particular, it is possible and intended to maintain ARCs on local user filesystems and via Git repository hosting services.
-No requirements are made of the state and contents of working copies.
+No requirements are made of state and contents of working copies.

+TODO: Archival formats (e.g. tar.gz) are valid representations

+TODO:
 Note: implicit content addressing and hashing via Git mechanisms

+TODO:
 Note: removing .git -> no longer an ARC

 ### Assay Data and Metadata